 So, the next day, I opened my shop.
-I didn't even realize how huge Etsy was or that there were other people on there selling items like mine.
+I didn't even know what Etsy was (I'm not big on shopping, especially since I can make most things I use) or that there were other people on there selling items like mine.
 I had never looked on Etsy.
 Which was a mistake and a blessing all in one.
 If I would have looked, I would have had a better feel for what I was getting into but by not looking I got to do MY own thing-completely.
 I had a couple sales in the first few weeks I think.
 Then one day I logged into my shop to find every listing missing.
 My shop had been deleted.
 Not really.
-Someone bought everything, but it never occurred to me this would happen so I thought everything had been eaten up by a glitch!
+Someone bought everything, but it never occurred to me this would happen so I thought everything had been eaten up by a glitch.

-Many of those first clients are still with me to this day.
+Many of those first clients are still with me to this day-13 years later.
 My entire shop is for, and is because, of them.

-I am an extremely sensible person and even though the idea of an on-line shop goes against what I initially believed was "right", it was not what was best.
+I am an extremely pragmatic person and even though the idea of an on-line shop went against what I initially believed was "right", it was not what was BEST for my witch community.
 As humans is is difficult to sort through that what we feel is not always what is right.
 I am a teacher first and foremost and my shop has opened a huge channel for me to learn and teach.
 It was also a way for me to stand up for the seasoned, hard working, authentic root workers out there.
 I didn't want to be considered a hack or a charlatan which is why I didn't want to have a shop that would be lumped in with those.
 That was the easiest fix of all; then don't-don't have a shop that is seen a joke or not reputable.
 My shop is reputable because I am.

 The shops that sell "haunted" items or items "owned by a witch" for hundreds of dollars, personally, I find difficult to believe and that they make witches look bad.
 I also have an issue with "weight loss" items or "spell rings" and the like.
 If it seems silly and over-priced, then it is.